julianavalle/notpron/README.md

 ### 120. Level -37
 - [Level -37 page](https://notpron.com/notpron/jerk2/stereotype.php)
-- by searching discover that the first line is the sender name, and second is the address, third is postal code
+- solved by searching discover that the first line is the sender name, and second is the address, third is postal code
 - searching kurt in google gives two streets: Kurt-Schumann-Straße and kurt-schumacher-street
 - using each we discover that is schumacherstr.php the result
 - solved by [url](notpron.com/notpron/jerk2/schumacherstr.php)